 Relay Events.
-Detailed instructions for entering relays will be posted online (ncaa.org, Championships, Division II Swimming and Diving) in January.
+Detailed instructions for entering relays will be posted online (ncaa.org, Membership, NCAA Championships Administration, Division II, Swimming and Diving) in January.
 Coaches must enter all relays for which their teams have achieved a provisional time and in which they want to participate by the deadlines noted above.
 Coaches may enter the fastest actual relay time, or an aggregate relay time if it is faster, achieved by the institution.
 After the field has been filled with individual events, a list of institutions that may participate in relay events and were properly entered in the OME system will be posted online.

 Institutions must confirm all relays for which they met the provisional standard and want to participate.
-Confirmations must be emailed to Marie Scovron (mscovron@ncaa.org) by 5 p.m.
+Confirmations must be emailed to Micaela Liddane (mliddane@ncaa.org) by 5 p.m.
 Eastern time within two days after the list of provisional entries has been posted.
 Coaches of teams entered for relay events also will receive a reminder email from the NCAA to confirm the relays in which they intend to participate.